 'Surely it's not like this?
 Rolling on my back like a puppy?'

 After few humps in positions which hurt my untrained legs not used to opening for anything more than a pair of white cotton panties, I thought

 'I'm doing it.
 I think.'

 The rest of my holiday was spent in jaded, bitter, satisfaction.
-I’d done it.
-I knew.
-I was a woman.
+I'd done it.
+I knew about life.
+I was a real woman.
 When I got back, I told my friend about my experience hoping that I would become magically attractive in his eyes.
-Needless to say, over the next year we had unsatisfactory sex a few times because he considered me available and during those times, I experienced a severe desperate anguish.
+Needless to say, over the next year we had unsatisfactory sex a few times because he considered me easy and available.
+During those times, I experienced a severe desperate anguish.
 He was mine for 30 minutes.
 Not even.
 And then he laughed, shrugged and said